 Start with the small screen first, then expand until it looks like shit.
 Time to insert a breakpoint!

-The revelation of not being so bound to set media query breakpoints is very powerful and adding them in the class they pertain to ended up not being an issue with organization at all.
-Using the SASS mixin has definitely increased my overall workflow speed which is probably the greatest benefit.
+The revelation of not being so bound to predefined media query breakpoints is very powerful and adding them in the class they pertain to ended up being better for organization.

-SASS Media Query Breakpoint Mixin
+Sass Media Query Breakpoint Mixin

 @mixin breakpoint($point) {